 Published periodically, the guild’s Newsletter contains articles of interest to local calligraphers, scholarly articles, book reviews and current information on classes, meetings and related events.
 See the current newsletter here

-Each year the Guild sponsors three or four major workshops.
+Each year the Guild sponsors two or three major workshops.
 One or two days in length, the workshops are taught by well-known calligraphers.

 Mini-workshops or programs are held several times a year.
 These two to four-hour workshops utilize the talents and knowledge of Guild members and other local experts in calligraphy, the book arts, and related subjects.
 These workshops are given at low cost to members.
 See our available workshops here